- Type of Publication: Guideline

 Property Value used for the LTV Ratio

-FRFIs should assess and adjust, as appropriate, the value of the property for the purposes of calculating the LTV and determining lending thresholds within LTV limits, including limits for non-conforming mortgage loans and HELOCs (see sub-sections below), by considering relevant risk factors that make the underlying property more vulnerable to a significant house price correction or that may significantly affect the marketability of the property.
+FRFIs should assess and adjust, as appropriate, the value of the property for the purposes of calculating the LTV and determining lending thresholds within LTV limits, including limits for conventional mortgage loans, non-conforming mortgage loans and HELOCs (see sub-sections below), by considering relevant risk factors that make the underlying property more vulnerable to a significant house price correction or that may significantly affect the marketability of the property.
 These factors include, but are not limited to:

 - The location, type, and expected use of the property for which the loan is granted;

 - The property’s current market price, recent price trends and housing market conditions; and

 - Any other relevant risk that may affect the sustainability of the value of the underlying property.